ast-grep/ast-grep.github.io/website/blog/tree-sitter-end-to-end.md

 | `mprotect` | 10,086 | 38 |
 | `munmap` | 2,305 | 23 |

+Matching each 4 GiB reservation against its corresponding release paired up 2,291 full reserve-plus-64-KiB-commit arena lifecycles—nearly one per file;
-There were 2,291 actual 4 GiB reserve-plus-64-KiB-commit lifecycles.
-A system trace followed them from `subtree_pool_ensure_arena` through leaf construction, parser advance, `ts_parser_parse`, and finally ast-grep's document creation.
+the leftover calls were ordinary allocator and loader traffic.
+The trace followed them from `subtree_pool_ensure_arena` (a **subtree** is Tree-sitter's record for a single syntax node; the pool is where they live) through leaf construction, parser advance, `ts_parser_parse`, and finally ast-grep's document creation.

 The parser had slightly reduced user-space parse CPU.
 It had also become an enthusiastic virtual-memory benchmark.